Monica-Ml/discord-notification-bot/README.md

 ## Questions

-If you have any questions about this opinionated list, do not hesitate to contact me @Monica-Ml on Twitter or open an issue on GitHub.
+If you have any questions about this opinionated list, do not hesitate to contact me [@MonicaMl01](https://twitter.com/MonicaMl01) on Twitter or open an issue on GitHub.